Haiku Poems About Nature

 2. How can you create short, evocative nature scenes using vivid imagery?

-3. What is the syllable structure of a haiku poem (5, 7, 5)?
+3. What is the syllable structure of a haiku Poem (5, 7, 5)?

 4. How can you use imagery and sensory details to create a powerful and memorable haiku?